 Iraq is open again and welcoming tourists.
-And Triskelion Expeditions will take you there in 2023, accompanied by José Mendes on two of the trips, to get to know the Iraqi Kurdistan region.
+And Triskelion Expeditions will take you there in 2024, accompanied by a Triskelion Expeditions leader, to discover the region of Iraqi Kurdistan.

 Our Iraq Kurdistan trip gives us a look at the autonomous region of Northern Iraq.
 Kurdistan offers not only security, but also stunning mountain ranges with thousands of archaeological sites and some of the friendliest and most welcoming people on the planet.

 The region has long been known in Middle Eastern literature as “paradise on earth”.

 There is an abundance of incredible, untouched history waiting to be seen.
 This trip to Iraq, takes us to Lalish which is one of the most unique destinations in the whole Kurdistan region, Duhok, the former mountain top palace of Saddam Hussein, Amadiya, Sulaymaniyah, Halabja and other historical places of the Iraqi Kurdistan region.

 Join us on this adventure to a still unknown country.

 Arrival at Erbil International Airport (EIA) in the capital of Kurdistan - one of the safest and most technologically advanced transportation facilities in the world.
 We headed to the hotel to check in and rest from the trip Today our journey to Iraq begins.